-We groom the Big Mountain trails every day with the goal of completing by 9 am unless we get a snowfall so big and/or wet that we are unable to get it accomplished with our equipment.
-We will try to let you know by 8 am via our grooming page the grooming status for the day and will make our best effort to update information following grooming.
+We groom the Upper Big Mountain trails every day with the goal of completing by 9 am unless we get a snowfall so big and/or wet that we are unable to get it accomplished with our equipment.
+Iron Horse Golf Club grooms the lower trails.
+Check the Trails and Grooming page the grooming status for all trails.
 We set classic track when conditions permit.
-Here is the Big Mountain Nordic Trail Map from last season – a new map incorporating the trails groomed by Iron Horse is in the works.

 This year we have a new trail head and access trail at 3315 Big Mountain Road, about 1/2 mile past Ptarmigan Village.
-This trail head and a new access trail is part of the Whitefish Trail and Glacier Nordic (through memberships and Great Fish Challenge monies) contributed about half of the $100,000 cost. the trail head has space for 30 cars, a vault toilet and trash cans.
+This trailhead and a new access trail is part of the Whitefish Trail and Glacier Nordic (through memberships and Great Fish Challenge monies) contributed about half of the $100,000 cost.
+The trail head has space for 30-40 cars, a vault toilet and trash cans.
 THERE IS NO LONGER ACCESS FROM OR PARKING OR WHITEFISH MOUNTAIN RESORT.

 Big Mountain Nordic Trails have advanced and expert terrain and snow conditions.
 Expect steep and curvy descents and challenging climbs back to the trail head.
 There is some easier terrain at the start to get your ski legs under you.

-These trails are on lands owned by Winter Sports Inc, both directly and through an easement to the City of Whitefish, F.H.
-Stoltze Land and Lumber, Montana Department of Natural Resources and Conservation and private land owners.
-Please respect the use restrictions as signed.
-Fat Bikes are not allowed on Big Mountain on Whitefish Mountain Resort property, but are allowed on the other trails.
+Fat Bikes: are not allowed on Big Mountain on Whitefish Mountain Resort (WSI) property, but are allowed on the other trails.
 The large ruts made by fat bikes are hazardous to x-c skiers and are very difficult to remove, please only ride when conditions allow without trail damage and stay to the side of the trail.

-Dogs – yes but must be on a leash on Whitefish Mountain Resort land (new trail head and easement too) You will clean up after them, yes?
+Dogs: Yes but must be on a leash on Whitefish Mountain Resort land (new trail head and easement too) You will clean up after them, yes?
 Of course you will!

 Ski Rentals: Classic and skate ski rentals (includes boots and poles) are available at the Glacier Nordic Shop.

 Directions to the Trails from Downtown Whitefish: Head north out of Whitefish on Baker Ave.
 Once over the viaduct, the name of the road changes to Wisconsin Ave.
 Drive north on Wisconsin for 2.1 miles, then turn right onto Big Mountain Road.
-Drive for 4 miles.
-At Glades Drive, turn right towards the Base Lodge at Whitefish Mountain Resort.
-Go to the end of the first Willow Lot.
-The trail head is to your left.
+Drive for 3.0 miles and the trailhead will be on your right.